 The holiday season is in full swing.
 Hopefully, you’ve used some advice from our previous blogs and are in the process of breaking record sales again this year.
 But it’s important to always be one step ahead of the game.
 That’s why preparing your small business for the January lull is vital to starting strong in 2019 and improving post-holiday retail sales.

 The slump after the New Year is somewhat unavoidable; you can’t expect November and December sales all year round (the average shopper spent $1,226 during the 2017 holiday season!).
-But instead of making it a self-fulfilling prophecy, focus on how you can make your first quarter sales better.
-Build your brand awareness and engaging your loyal customers in new ways.
+But instead of making it a self-fulfilling prophecy, focus on how you can make your first-quarter sales better.
+Build your brand awareness and engage your loyal customers in new ways.
 Not everyone maxed out their credit cards in December.